 1: Context sensitive grammar (linear bounded automata)

-2: Context free grammar (push down automata as in most programming language features)
+2: Context free grammar (push down automata as in most programming language features, last first, first last)

 3: Regular grammar (finite automata as in regular expression pattern matching)